mnmason86/data-structures-and-algorithms/java/datastructures/README.md

 ### Code Challenge 12

-#### Animal Shelter
+#### Animal Shelter (pseudo queue)

 Methods:

-`enqueue()` - Adds an animal of type Cat or Dog to the animal shelter queue `dequeue()` - Accepts a preference of 'dog' or 'cat', and returns an animal of the specified type
+`enqueue()` - Adds an animal of type "cat" or "dog" to the animal shelter queue `dequeue()` - Accepts a preference of 'dog' or 'cat', and returns an animal of the specified type

+*CC12 collaboration: Stanley Wilder*

-Attributions:
+Datastructures Attributions:

 MisterCode - YouTube
 [PseudoQueue Explanation](https://www.youtube.com/watch?v=AN0axYeLue0&t=214s)

 Joshua Frazer
 [GitHub repository](https://github.com/Frazmatic/data-structures-and-algorithms)
-Because I aspire to write code as cleanly and as organized as this!
+Formatting, syntax, and logic help and because I aspire to write code as cleanly and as organized as this on my own!

 Ben Mills
 [GitHub repository](https://github.com/akkanben/data-structures-and-algorithms/tree/main/java/datastructures/lib/src/main/java/datastructures/linkedlist)